My dream is that whales and dolphins will no longer be held in captivity

 Growing Public Outcry Against Captivity

-Over the last five years, beginning with the documentary movie The Cove and most recently with the hugely successful documentary Blackfish, public outcry over cetacean captivity has been steadily growing to unprecedented heights.
+In the last decade, beginning with the documentary movie The Cove and most recently with the hugely successful documentary Blackfish, public outcry over cetacean captivity has been steadily growing to unprecedented heights.
 Famous celebrities have publicly decried the practice, and progressive governmental officials at the municipal, regional, and state levels have begun lending their support by introducing legislation aimed at ending cetacean captivity.
 Through the tireless work of numerous dolphin, orca, and whale advocacy organizations, millions of people throughout the world are being educated about cetacean captivity and are being urged to demand an end to the exploitation of these magnificent creatures.
 Still, thousands of innocent and abused dolphins, orcas, and whales are held in captivity.
 Further action is required to put an end to this horrible practice once and for all.

 Public outcry over cetacean captivity has been steadily growing to unprecedented heights